 3. Unexplained weight loss

 Even though being overweight increases the risk of diabetes, a symptom is unexplained, rapid weight loss.
-This means that if you are typically overweight but have recently and unusually lost weight without trying, you could be suffering from diabetes.
+This means that if you are typically overweight but have recently and unusually lost weight without trying, you could suffer from diabetes.
 This doesn’t only affect overweight people – if you have recently lost weight unexpectedly and are experiencing more diabetes symptoms, it’s recommended that you get medically checked.

 4. Fatigue, lethargy, & tiredness